 What is Shark Finning

-Shark finning is the practice of removing the fins from a captured shark, and discarding the animal at sea, still living or dead.
+Shark finning is the practice of slicing away the fins from a captured shark, and discarding the animal at sea, still living or dead.
 Often, sharks are captured as an untargeted animal (bycatch) in the tuna and swordfish industry.
 In the past, live sharks were released, but the high value and increased market for shark fins is creating huge incentive for fishermen to take the fins and discard the animal, leaving room in the ship’s hold for the more valuable meat of the tuna or swordfish.
 Shark finning is wasteful, inhumane and unsustainable.
+The huge demand for shark fin and the lucrative trade has driven illegal fishing, or killing sharks solely for the valuable fin to make shark fin soup.

 What are Shark Fins used for?